bitblip/cse2421tldr/content/posts/reading-pointers-on-c.md

 #define DOUBLE(x) ( (x) + (x) )
 ```

-> Macro's that evaluate numeric expresssions should be parenthesized to avoid unxpected interactions.
+> Macro's that evaluate numeric expressions should be parenthesized to avoid unexpected interactions.

-> Avoid macros that obsecure C syntatical standards.
-It hinders other developers who know C, but not necessairly your macros.
+> Avoid macros that obscure C syntactical standards.
+It hinders other developers who know C, but not necessarily your macros.

-### Substition
+### Substitution
-`#define` stataments may contain the invocation of other `#define` statements.
-Macros may not be resursive.
-Every uses of a macro is a direct text replacment and can massivly bloat the size of the file to be compiled.
+`#define` statements may contain the invocation of other `#define` statements.
+Macros may not be recursive.
+Every uses of a macro is a direct text replacement and can massively bloat the size of the file to be compiled.
 This will execute marginally faster at the cost of code readability.
-By convention, all macro's should be defined in all upper case to differentaite from funcations.
+By convention, all macro's should be defined in all upper case to differentiate from functions.

 C will concatenate adjacent strings.
 Consider a macro that reports the formatted value of a statement.
 This will only work if a string literal, `"%d"`, is given as the macro argument.
 ``` c